bcrowell/bcrowell.github.io/faster_than_light/index.md

 Light has no mass, so now we can see why light travels at c.
 Its momentum vector has a metric measure of zero, so its displacement vector also always has zero measure, which indicates motion at c.

 So we have a third and qualitatively different defense against faster-than-light motion.
 If anything *can* go faster than c, it can't be normal matter.
 It would have to be some other, exotic form of matter whose mass-squared was *negative*.
 In other words, its mass would have to be an imaginary number.
 That's not to say that we can rule out such a possibility just because an imaginary mass seems weird.
 Maybe exotic particles of this type exist.
 We've reserved a label for them if the ever turn up -- they're to be called "tachyons," from the Greek word for "fast."
+Tachyons have been searched for as products of radioactive decay (Alvager and Erman, 1965; Baltay et al., 1970) and in cosmic ray showers (Clay, 1988), but none were found.
+Some excitement was occasioned in a 2011 debacle when the particle-physics experiment OPERA mistakenly reported faster-than-light propagation of neutrinos; the anomaly was later found to be the result of a loose connection on a fiber-optic cable plus a miscalibrated oscillator.
+An experiment called KATRIN is currently measuring the mass of a certain type of neutrino, and in fact the way the experiment works is that what it really measures is the mass-squared.
+So if this type of neutrino has a negative mass-squared, and it's not too close to zero, KATRIN may be able to tell that, and therefore prove that type of neutrino to be tachyonic.
+Nevertheless, I don't think any physicists want to bet a six-pack that this is how it will actually come out.

+So, for example, we could imagine a device similar to the Star Trek transporter, and it *could* teleport you faster than c, but only if the beam that it transmitted was made of tachyons -- which we currently have no evidence for the existence of.

 [Ben Crowell](http://lightandmatter.com/area4author.html), 2022 Dec.
 31